callumflack/callum-flack-design/content/pages/about.md

 > series of transformations that reflect the dynamic nature of the organization and its
 > initiatives.” _Brad Spalding, Managing Director of The Substation_

-Here’s how you can engage me:
+## ways to engage my services

 * Improve or redesign your existing digital branding and/or website.
 * Create a new digital brand and/or website from scratch.
-* Collaborate as a specialist digital design partner to enhance customer communities over time.
+* Collaborate as a specialist digital design partner to build and enhance customer communities over time.

 ## Get in touch